Walker on track, Walls of Jerusalem National Park

 From Dixons Kingdom, a track follows a ridgeline to ascend Mount Jerusalem.
 The view from the summit includes a spectacular and endless sea of lakes and tarns, with majestic dolerite mountains surrounding the inner walls.
 Camping is not allowed in this area.

-Dixons Kingdom to Lake Adelaide Campsite
+Day 3 - Dixons Kingdom to Lake Adelaide

-Lake Adelaide campsite to Main carpark
+Day 4 - Lake Adelaide campsite to Main carpark

 This track departs Lake Adelaide, heading north along the Junction Lake Track towards the historic Trappers Hut.
 The track crosses scenic valleys and alpine plains interspersed with cushion plants and pristine tarns, for an easy final day's walk.
-Once the main track to Wild Dog Creek is reached, follow the signs and head north to begin the downhill for the steep return to the main carpark via Trappers Hut.
+Once the main track to Wild Dog Creek is reached, follow the signs and head north to begin the steep downhill return to the main carpark via Trappers Hut.

 Contact